Mr. Jay Broussard – Director

 Ms. Juliana Russell

 Juliana Russell is a multi-faceted musician who moved to New Orleans from the Bay Area, California in the summer of 2022.
-She earned her B.A. in Music Composition in 2014 from UC Santa Barbara, and is currently attending Loyola University for a Masters in Music Therapy.
+She earned her B.A. in Music Composition in 2014 from the College of Creative Studies at UC Santa Barbara, and is currently attending Loyola University pursuing a Masters in Music Therapy.
 She taught a wide range of music classes in California for seven years, mostly to children, and is thrilled to be teaching again.
+Juliana became a board-certified music therapist in October 2024 and is excited to begin her career in music therapy.

 Her main instrument is piano; she is also skilled with guitar, voice, and percussion.
 She is passionate about music theory, composition, and arrangement.
-Other interests include journaling, meditation, K-Pop, HIIT & strength training, JRPGs, and watching wholesome cartoons.
+Other interests include journaling, meditating, listening to K-Pop, doing HIIT & strength training, playing JRPGs, and watching wholesome cartoons.

 Mr. Michael Sze